-The deadline for entering elk hunting videos to the 2013 contest has past, but you can still submit yours to share on this page.
+Submit your elk hunting videos on this page.
 You can watch videos below and upload yours here:

 When you watch the hunting videos below, please leave comments about them at the bottom.
 (Rude comments and hunter-bashing will simply be deleted.)